Knee replacement recovery will vary from person to person but is generally really good. 92% of partial knee replacements last at least 20 years.

 Within 3 months you are likely to be back to all your normal activities and extra ones as you will no longer be limited by your arthritis.
 You will continue to improve for up to 2 years after the operation.

+Rehab is on of the most important aspects influencing partial knee replacement recovery.
 Both before and after surgery you will see a physiotherapist who will go through exercises with you.
 It is well worth starting these exercises before you have your operation to get your muscles stronger as you will recover quicker from the operation.
 After surgery, you will be able to progress onto more advanced exercises.

 Knee Replacement Rehab exercises will help to increase the amount of movement at your knee, so you can bend and straighten it fully, and the strength of your knee muscles.
 These will make your daily activities such as walking and climbing stairs much easier.

-Partial Knee Replacement Recovery will be largely impacted by how much you comply with your rehab programme.
+Partial Knee Replacement recovery will be largely impacted by how much you comply with your rehab programme.
 If you exercise, you will end of with a very strong, mobile knee that allows you to do virtually anything you want.
 If you don’t exercise your knee you run the risk of developing long-term stiffness and weakness in your knee which will limit function eg walking, and climbing stairs.

 Check out the Knee Replacement Rehabilitation Exercises section for simple and effective exercises to do both before and after knee replacement surgery to help you get the best out of your new knee.